SergioITCL/QUDO-tensor-network-solver/README.md

 This repository includes three notebooks, one for each variant of the method:

-- A notebook for the matrix-based implementation (NumPy/SciPy), showing step-by-step instance generation, network construction, and solution via matrix operations.
+- A notebook for the matrix-based implementation (NumPy), showing step-by-step instance generation, network construction, and solution via matrix operations.

 - A notebook for the tensor-based implementation (tensorkrowch/Torch), following the same workflow but using tensors and backend-specific operations.